-Reversible Drain Connections: All units come with a condensate drain pan that has drain connections on either end (Figure 9).
-The drain-side connection can be changed in the field, along with the direction in which the drain pan slants.
+Reversible Drain Connections: All units come with a galvanized steel drain pan that has drain connections on either end (Figure 9).
+A secondary, overflow drain connection is also provided.
+The drain-side connection can be selected in the field.
+The direction in which the drain pan slants can also be field-modified.

-Figure 9: Condensate Drain Pan, Reversible Connections
+Figure 9: Drain Pan, Reversible Connections

-- Add Cooling At A Later Date: Because we recognize that some schools may wish to add cooling at a later date, even heating-only units are shipped standard with a drain pan. - Adjustable Leg Levelers: Adjustable leg levelers are furnished on the front legs of all floor units to compensate for floor irregularities (Figure 10).
+- Add Cooling At A Later Date: Because we recognize that some schools may wish to add cooling at a later date, even heating-only units are shipped standard with a composite drain pan. - Built-In Wire Race: A built-in metal wire race runs from one end of the unit to the other to provide extra protection for wires and protect them from unit air.